ryanfox1985/ffmpeg_join/README.md

 #### Other

-To install Share command line go to [releases](https://github.com/ryanfox1985/ffmpeg_join/releases) and download package for your operating system.
+To install Ffmpeg_join command line go to [releases](https://github.com/ryanfox1985/ffmpeg_join/releases) and download package for your operating system.

 ### Usage